riccabolla/PCNE_paper_script/README.md

 conda create -n shovill -c bioconda shovill conda create -n art -c bioconda art
 ```
+For further details, look at the respective manual.

-# File prepartion
+## File preparation
-1) Create a folder named "Data"
-2) Put the chromosome and plasmid file in Data
+Go to the working directory and put the chromosome and plasmid files in it.

-# Generate reads
+## Generate reads
-In Data/ execute the script [art.sh](./Script/art.sh)
+In the working directory, execute the script [art.sh](./Script/art.sh)

+## Test PCNE
+In the working directory, execute the script [pcne_30x.sh](./Script/pcne_30x.sh) and [pcne_50x.sh](./Script/pcne_50x.sh).